Robert Jeffress: Social issues

 After the 2017 Las Vegas shooting, Jeffress appeared on the Fox Business network and said, "Evil is real, but evil is also temporary."
 After the church shooting in Charleston in June 2015, Jeffress was on Fox News and referred to the attack as "pure, unadulterated evil."

-Jeffress supports COVID 19 vaccination, Jeffress stated, “There is no credible religious argument against the vaccines.”
+Jeffress supports COVID-19 vaccination and stated in 2021, “There is no credible religious argument against the vaccines.”

 In January 2025, Jeffress denounced Episcopal Bishop Mariann Budde for asking President Trump to have "mercy" on undocumented immigrants and their families as well as LGBT adolescents, saying Budde had "insulted rather than encouraged the President."

 Other religions

-Jeffress believes that the teachings of Judaism, Islam, Mormonism, and Hinduism reject "the truth of Christ", and that their adherents "will go to hell if they do not accept Christ."
+Jeffress believes that the teachings of Judaism, Islam, Mormonism, and Hinduism reject "the truth of Christ" and that their adherents "will go to hell if they do not accept Christ."
 In a sermon in August 2010, Jeffress said that Muhammad and Islam promoted pedophilia, referring to Aisha's age at marriage.
-Also in 2010, Jeffress referred to Roman Catholicism as a "Satanic" result of "Babylonian mystery religion".
+Also in 2010, Jeffress referred to Roman Catholicism as a "Satanic" result of "Babylonian mystery religion."
 In another interview the same year, he said, "Mormonism is wrong, it is a heresy from the pit of Hell; Judaism, you can't be saved being a Jew, you know who said that by the way, the three greatest Jews in the New Testament, Peter, Paul, and Jesus Christ, they all said Judaism won't do it, it's faith in Jesus Christ."
-In October 2011, at the Values Voter Summit, Jeffress called the Church of Jesus Christ of Latter-day Saints (LDS Church) "a cult."
+In October 2011, at the Values Voter Summit, Jeffress called the Church of Jesus Christ of Latter-day Saints (Mormonism) "a cult."
 He received widespread criticism for the statement but did not retract it despite Mitt Romney's request for him to do so.

 In December 2010, Jeffress established a "Naughty and Nice List" in which businesses were identified based on whether or not they openly celebrated Christmas: "I wanted to do something positive to encourage businesses to acknowledge Christmas and not bow to the strident voices of a minority who object to the holiday."
 In June 2015, Jeffress compared the experience of conservative Christians in America to the experience of Jews in the Holocaust, for which he was sharply criticized by Rabbi Jack Moline, the then-executive director of the Interfaith Alliance.
-In December 2016, Jeffress said in an interview that he believes Christians are being "marginalized and attacked".
-On April 27, 2023, he was awarded the Friends of Zion award in Jerusalem where he asserted the neighborly relations with Saudi Arabia would improve if Donald Trump was elected U.S. president in 2024.
+In December 2016, Jeffress said in an interview that he believes Christians are being "marginalized and attacked."
+On April 27, 2023, he was awarded the Friends of Zion award in Jerusalem at which he asserted the neighborly relations between Israel and Saudi Arabia would improve if Donald Trump was elected U.S. president in 2024.